ghdl/ghdl/doc/building/PrecompileVendorPrimitives.rst

   .. code-block:: none

-     -a --all              Compile all.
+     --all, -a             Compile all.
      --uvvm                Compile the UVVM libraries.

 Selectable Options for the PowerShell Scripts: